 Hi!
 I'm Dr. Victoria Galbraith

 Dr. Victoria Galbraith is a psychologist, writer, trainer, editor, author, researcher and mindfulness facilitator/ teacher.
 She is registered as a Practitioner Psychologist with the Health and Care Professions Council and is a British Psychological Society (BPS) Chartered Psychologist, Associate Fellow, and Coaching Psychologist.
-She has a private independent practice providing psychological therapy, coaching psychology and consultancy; and is also Registrar for the BPS Qualification in Counselling Psychology (pre-2018 route), formerly Registrar for the BPS Qualification and Programme Director for the Professional Doctorate in Counselling Psychology at the University of Wolverhampton.
+She has a private independent practice providing psychological therapy, coaching psychology and consultancy; and is also Chief Assessor for the BPS Qualification in Counselling Psychology (pre-2018 route), formerly Registrar for the BPS Qualification and Programme Director for the Professional Doctorate in Counselling Psychology at the University of Wolverhampton.
 She holds a Fellowship of the Higher Education Academy and is a mindfulness teacher, having trained with Breathworks (Mindfulness for Health and Stress) and Bangor University's Mindfulness-based Stress Reduction (MBSR) at the Centre for Mindfulness Research and Practice (CMRP).
 Dr. Victoria is registered as a mental health care provider with most of the major health insurance companies, including BUPA, AXA, Aviva.
 She receives self-referrals as well as those from other health professionals (GPs, Psychiatrists), legal companies, and various organisations.

 Dr Galbraith has been highly vetted and holds Security Check (SC) clearance.
 She has a specific interest in supporting the security industry, law enforcement, emergency and military services and has been involved in assessing psychological wellness in individuals involved in high-risk/high-stress position.
 She has several years experience of working within this sector.
 She also holds a Master of Science (MSc) degree in Forensic Psychology.
 For further information on ways in which she may be able to support you or your organisation, please see Consultancy.